-2020 marks Glastonbury Festival’s fiftieth anniversary.
-Since its doors must remain shut, we look back on some outstanding performances over its half century.
+2020 saw Glastonbury Festival mark its fiftieth anniversary to closed doors.
+At the time we looked back on some outstanding performances over its half century.

 There are, of course, many brilliant earlier sets, including the pivotal T-Rex one, of which documentary evidence does not exist.
 But of those that were recorded, here are a few of our favourites.